avipars/ImageConverter/README.md

-# ImageConverter
+# ImageConverter++

 [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/avipars)

 ![image](https://github.com/avipars/ImageConverter/assets/5733247/b07c73c5-68c7-4192-89b6-2f3095ec3b31)

-Download/Run:
+## Download/Run:

 * Go to [Releases](https://github.com/avipars/ImageConverter/releases) and click on "ImageConverter.exe" in the latest release and run it

-* It's a portable exe... windows will prompt you with a warning before your un the app as it's not signed by them... if you want to run it, click more info -> run anyways.
+* It's a portable exe...
+Windows will prompt you with a warning before your run the app as it's not signed by them... if you want to run it, click more info -> run anyways.

-Alternateively, you can compile it yourselv via Visual Studio 2022
+  - Alternateively, you can compile it yourself via Visual Studio 2022

-Application:

-* Uses WPF, .Net 7.0, Masgisk (for image conversions), Version 13.4.0 - at time of publishing

-* NAudio.MediaFoundation (for audio conversions)

-Convert:
+## Features

+## Convert Images:

 * Convert images to other formats (supports major formats in addition to webp and heif),